ecpplus/EcpWebView/README.md

 # EcpWebView

-Thi is a WKWebView wrapper.
-NetworkActivityIndicator is automatically turned on during loading and turned off when finished loading.
+This is only a WKWebView wrapper.
+NetworkActivityIndicator is automatically turned on during loading and turned off on finish loading.

 ## Installation